DFHack/dfhack/docs/guides/quickfort-alias-guide.rst

 building your aliases on the ``*prefix`` aliases described later in this guide.

-Finally, the ``quantumstop`` alias is a more general version of the ``quantumstopfrom*`` aliases.
+Finally, the ``quantumstop`` alias is a more general version of the simpler ``quantumstopfrom*`` aliases.
 The ``quantumstopfrom*`` aliases assume that a single feeder stockpile is orthogonally adjacent to your track stop (which is how most people set them up).
 If your feeder stockpile is somewhere further